 As they plan out design, students should ask and answer questions like:

 You may want to take a moment to look back at your samples and discuss how various infographics are structured.
 Since the point of an infographic is to transfer knowledge and information quickly, the final poster should be informative, simple, engaging, and design-friendly.

-If you are building infographics in Share, adjust the canvas size and orientation before you begin.
-You can use the drawing tools to create simple shapes as well as add and color common infographic symbols from the Symbols and Icons — Infographics library.
+If you are building infographics in Wixie, adjust the canvas orientation before you begin.
+You can use the painting and drawing tools to create simple shapes as well as add and color common infographic symbols from the Symbols and Icons folder in the Library.

 The completed infographic poster is a great artifact for summative assessment of content knowledge and ability to communicate information.
 Conduct formative assessments as students are collecting information and data during the research process and designing a rough sketch plan for their poster.
 You may also want to evaluate planning and team work skills demonstrated during the process.

 Key Ideas and Details